tayler-id/ai-agent-fresh/memory-bank/activeContext.md

 1.  **Complete "Memory-Enhanced Tool Chaining" (req-34):**
     *   Commit and push all related code changes (`src/agent.js`, `src/llm.js`) and Memory Bank documentation updates (`task-156`).
-2.  **Advanced Chat UI - LanceDB Integration & Enhancements (High Priority):**
+2.  **Advanced Chat UI - LanceDB Integration & RAG Enhancements (High Priority - Core RAG Implemented):**
-    *   **Objective:** Fully integrate LanceDB semantic search into the `api/chat` route (`task-95`).
+    *   **Original Objective (`task-95`):** Fully integrate LanceDB semantic search into the `api/chat` route.
 Ensure search results are correctly processed and used to augment LLM context (RAG).
+    *   **Status/Progress (May 16, 2025):**
+        *   Reviewed current state of `src/advanced-chat-ui/src/app/api/chat/route.ts` and `vector-memory/lanceVectorMemory.js` (local copy).
+        *   Confirmed that the core RAG mechanism (semantic search based on user message, augmenting LLM prompt with search results) was already implemented in `route.ts`.
-    *   Refine the logging for LanceDB search results in `route.ts` to be more concise if needed.
+        *   Refined logging for LanceDB operations in `route.ts` for conciseness (log prefix changed to `[ChatAPI LVM]`, verbose query preview removed from one log).
-    *   Proceed with `task-95` and related UI feature development that depends on semantic search.
+        *   Manually tested the RAG functionality: Semantic search was triggered, relevant results were retrieved from LanceDB, and the LLM response was contextually relevant.
+        *   The RAG mechanism is functioning as expected.
+        *   User observation: The UI does not currently prompt for a `developerId`, so personalization with specific developer profiles is not yet active in the chat UI (defaults to `default_profile`).
+This is noted for future UI enhancement.
     *   Monitor for any side effects from the Turbopack warning regarding Webpack configuration.
+    *   **Next Steps for this feature:** Document changes (`task-161`), commit and push (`task-162`).
 3.  **Research AI Agent Architectures & Native Dependency Solutions (Moderate Priority):**
     *   This research (`task-98`, `task-99`, `task-100` of `req-23`) remains valuable for long-term best practices.
-4.  **Advanced Chat UI - Other Foundational Enhancements:**
+4.  **Advanced Chat UI - Other Foundational Enhancements (Post-RAG Commit):**
     *   Continue integration of GitHub/YouTube analysis and other core agent features into the chat UI.
 5.  **Shared Code Management Strategy:**
     *   Evaluate and implement a robust strategy for sharing code between the main agent and the `advanced-chat-ui`.